Petria Thomas: Career

 At the 2002 Commonwealth Games, Thomas won five gold, one silver and one bronze medals.
 While being one of the pinnacles of her career, her victory also made her the first female swimmer ever to win the same event at three consecutive Commonwealth Games – the 100-metre butterfly.
-She followed this with three gold and two silver medals at the 2002 Pan Pacific Championships in Yokohama, Japan.
+She followed this with three gold and two silver medals at the 2002 Pan Pacific Swimming Championships in Yokohama, Japan.
 At the short-course championships in Moscow, Russia, Thomas won another gold medal in her pet event, the 200-metre butterfly.
 However, injuries forced her out of competition soon afterwards, and she had to spend much of 2003 recovering from yet another shoulder reconstruction.

 In 2004, Thomas made another comeback at the Olympic selection trials in Sydney while training with the Ginninderra Swimming Club.
 She broke the Commonwealth records in the 50-metre and 100-metre butterfly, set new personal best times in the 100-metre freestyle, 200-metre freestyle and narrowly missed the world record in the 200-metre butterfly.

 After having missed out on first place in 1996 and 2000, Thomas finally achieved gold at the 2004 Summer Olympics in Athens.
 She won the individual 100-metre butterfly, and was a part of two world record-setting teams in the 4×100-metre freestyle and 4×100-metre medley relays.
 She was subsequently chosen to carry the Australian flag at the closing ceremony.
 Thomas announced her retirement from competitive swimming at the conclusion of the games.

 In mid-2005, Thomas released an autobiography, Swimming Against The Tide, in which she describes her career, including her experiences with depression and injuries.

 She currently resides in Amaroo, Canberra, with her husband, Julian Jones, the head strength and conditioning coach at the AIS.
 They have two children.
 Thomas manages the Swimming Australia National Training Centre at the AIS.